 |Proofs: simple and beautiful||

 Here we come to another distinctive attribute of Mathematics.
 Mathematics is the only deductive science.
 The peculiar beauty of Mathematics lies in deduction, in the dependency of one fact upon another.
-The less expected a dependency is, the simpler the facts on which the deduction is based -- the more beautiful is the result.
+The less expected the dependency is, the simpler the facts on which the deduction is based -- the more beautiful is the result.

 |Want a pleasant morsel?||